domosekai/domosekai.github.io/sstp/index.md

 ## Features

-  - No ads, no analytics.
+  - No ads, no analytics, no 3rd-party SDK.
 Installed size on iOS 14 is just over 1MB.
   - No data is collected from you.
 Moreover, your connection log is only in the memory and never saved to the device.
   - Pure Swift implementation.
   - Native iOS TLS stack ensuring stability and security.